 Cardiac catheterisation is a way to find out detailed information about your heart and coronary arteries and it is also possible to provide treatment for some conditions at the same time.

-A catheter is a thin, flexible, hollow tube.
 Cardiac catheterisation is a procedure in which a very thin plastic catheter is passed into the chambers of the heart.
 The catheter can also be passed into the main blood vessels of the heart (the coronary arteries).

 How is cardiac catheterisation done?